SpaceX swapping out a pair of rocket engines weeks ahead of next astronaut launch

 SpaceX said it was also making a slight adjustment to the way it calculates the spacecraft’s altitude so that the parachutes deploy at the right moment.

-Keonigsmann said it wasn’t entirely clear why the company suddenly found the problem with the clogged valve after flying dozens of missions involving hundreds of engines.
+Koenigsmann said it wasn’t entirely clear why the company suddenly found the problem with the clogged valve after flying dozens of missions involving hundreds of engines.

-The lacquer-like substance, which he compared to nail polish, probably got clogged as it was being washed away, he said, by an outside contractor.
+The lacquer-like substance, which he compared to nail polish, probably got clogged as it was being washed away by an outside contractor, he said.
 The vent that was clogged was just one-sixteenth of an inch in diameter, he said, so “I can see how people overlooked that.”

 “It’s difficult to explain how this works for so many years, then suddenly you see it showing up in the data,” he said.
 “The important part for us is we caught it before anything happened.”